 Headline Findings: a summary statement

-Electricity sector reforms are no panacea on their own but need a strong collaboration between actors from the technological, economic and political sector.
-The review exposed large knowledge gaps in terms of absolute and relative reform costs as well as reform effectiveness.
+There is no robust evidence for a general trend in outcomes due to electricity sector reform, though small improvements are consistently seen in indicators of supply and investment.
+There is some indication that ownership (i.e. privatisation) has less impact than other market-based interventions and the effect of regulation is very dependent on the rest of the reform package.
+Electricity sector reforms are no panacea on their own and require a strong collaboration between actors from the technological, economic and political sector.
+The review exposed large knowledge gaps in terms of absolute and relative reform costs and effectiveness.

 Implications for policy and practice